 Chris was born and raised in Phoenix, AZ and earned his B.A. in Environmental Studies and Geography from UC Santa Barbara, his MBA from Willamette University in Salem, OR.

 Chris’ community service began with his involvement in the Valley Big Brothers Big Sisters organization, where he served as a Big Brother for 2 years.
 In 2007, he received an invitation to join the Scottsdale Charros, an all-volunteer, nonprofit group of business and civic leaders that help build the community by supporting youth sports, education and charitable causes.
-During his time with the Charros, he has been elected to several leadership positions, including President of the Charros, and his current position, President of the Charros Foundation.
+During his time with the Charros, he was elected to several leadership positions, including President of the Charros.

 When not volunteering his time, or working in the family business, he enjoys fishing and spending time with his 4 kids.